jabs142/snap/README.md

 </p> -->
 * Posts should be updated in real time
 * Users should be able to 'like' other users' posts
+* Users should be able to delete posts

 <br>

 ## 🎈 Future Improvements
 <ol>
+    <li>Users should be able to create an album and add post into specific albums  </li>
     <li>Users should be able to comment on other users' posts  </li>
     <li>Users should be able to set their profile pictures  </li>
     <li>Users should be able to change their profile settings  </li>